Urobotos/Sandworm/README.md

 <br>

-### 📡 Proximity Inductive Probe SN-04 PNP and Initial Z Homing:
+### 📡 Proximity Inductive Probe SN-04 PNP and Z Homing:
 This section briefly explains how Z-homing works on the Sandworm printer, as it slightly differs from typical setups due to the use of a bed-mounted proximity sensor that directly detects (from below) the metal nozzle.

 **In default on Sandworm:** <br>